About Lothlorien Therapeutic Riding Center

 Our Purpose

-Today, Lothlorien Therapeutic Riding Center, Inc. (LTRC) offers inclusive horsemanship and horseback riding opportunities for individuals of all abilities.
-While many of our riders have cognitive, physical, emotional, or learning disabilities, no diagnosis is required to participate; our doors are open to everyone!
+Today, Lothlorien Therapeutic Riding Center, Inc. (LTRC) offers adaptive riding and horsemanship opportunities for people of all abilities.
+While many of our riders have intellectual or physical disabilities, no diagnosis is required to participate.
+At LTRC, we believe that everyone can benefit from the healing power of horses, so our doors are open to everyone age 4 and up.

-Programs at LTRC are led by certified instructors and supported by more than 200 trained volunteers, all dedicated to delivering the highest quality experiences for every participant.
+Programs at LTRC are led by knowledgeable instructors and supported by many dedicated volunteers, all dedicated to delivering the highest quality experiences for every participant.
+Families and caregivers are always welcome to watch lessons from the viewing area.

 Our Mission Statement